ManganiMY/amazon_manga_scrape/README.md

 Warnings:
 1. Use at your risk i guess.
-2. You might get blocked by Amazon(temporary) if:
-	i: Used to frequently in quick succestion
-	ii: To many volumes at once
+2. You might get blocked by Amazon(temporary) if: i)Used to frequently in quick succestion ii)To many volumes at once
 3. Don't bother me for an update.request, you may try, but don't.
 4. I can make customizable output, but see above.
 5. Exception is when it actually failed.